thacherT1D/webdevstuff/Datastores/Knex_js.desc.md

 ### `SELECT` clause

 The [`select()` method](http://knexjs.org/#Builder-select) creates a `SELECT` command.
 It accepts an optional list of column names as string arguments and adds them to the `SELECT` clause of a query.
 When no arguments are specified, it adds a `*` to the `SELECT` clause.
-List most Knex methods, the `select()` method returns a promise.
+Like most Knex methods, the `select()` method returns a promise.
 When the promise is resolved, the `then()` method's callback is triggered and given an array of objects for the matching rows in a table.

 In the `index.js` file, write and save the following code.